alabou/NMOS-MatroxOnly/NMOS With AES3.md

 An opaque AM824 Flow/Stream MUST have an associated `audio/AM824` media type and MAY comprise of a number of AES3 Streams.
 An opaque AM824 Flow/Stream does not provide information about the embedded AES3 Streams other than their count and common sample rate.

-An fully described AM824 Flow/Stream MUST have an associated `application/AM824` media type and MAY comprise of a number of AES3 Streams.
+A fully described AM824 Flow/Stream MUST have an associated `application/AM824` media type and MAY comprise of a number of AES3 Streams.
 A fully described AM824 Flow/Stream provides information about each embedded AES3 Stream in addition to their count and common sample rate.

 Note: This definition of an an AES Stream applies in the context of ST 2110-31 or [ST 302M][].
 An AES/EBU digital audio interface MAY support enhanced functionality.
 It is expected that a conversion from/to the AES/EBU digital audio interface to/from an AM824 Flow/Stream will be performed when enhanced functionality is used/required on the AES/EBU digital audio interface.